dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 [1]: https://github.com/dart-lang/language/blob/master/working/1426-extension-types/feature-specification-views.md
 [2]: https://github.com/dart-lang/language/blob/master/working/extension_structs/overview.md

+2023.11.14
+  - Specify that a method declaration will shadow an otherwise "inherited" setter with the same basename, and vice versa.
+This eliminates a method/setter conflict that would otherwise be impossible to avoid.

 2023.10.25
   - Allow an extension type to have `implements T` where `T` is a supertype of the representation type (the old rule only allows